 Noncancerous (benign) gynecologic growths include cysts, polyps Cervical Polyps Cervical polyps are common fingerlike growths of tissue that protrude into the passageway through the cervix.
 Polyps are almost always benign (noncancerous).
 Cervical polyps may be caused by... read more , and fibroids (leiomyomas) Cervical Fibroids Cervical fibroids are benign (noncancerous) smooth muscle tumors of the cervix.
 A cervical fibroid may cause vaginal bleeding or a discharge, interfere with urinating, or cause pain during sexual... read more .
 Noncancerous growths can develop on the vulva or in the vagina, uterus, or ovaries.
 The vulva consists of the labia and other tissues around the opening of the vagina.

 Cysts are closed sacs that are separate from the tissue around them.
-They often contain fluid or semisolid material.
-Cysts that commonly occur in the genital organs include the following:
+They often contain fluid, blood, or sometimes solid material.
+Cysts that commonly occur in the female reproductive organs include the following:

 Other gynecologic abnormalities include

 Adenomyosis Uterine Adenomyosis In adenomyosis, tissue from glands in the lining of the uterus (endometrium) grows into the muscular wall of the uterus.
 The uterus becomes enlarged, sometimes doubling or tripling in size.... read more : Tissue from glands in the lining of the uterus form a growth in the wall of the uterus